klpoland/valence-requests/README.md

 # valence-requests
-Node.js request functions for the Valence (Brightspace) API (compatible with AWS lambda)
+Node.js request functions for the Valence (Brightspace) API (compatible with AWS Lambda)